Atrovent Inhalation Solution (Ipratropium Bromide Monohydrate)

 Frequently Asked Questions

-Atrovent Inhalation Solution begins to act quickly after use but may take up to 2 hours to give maximum benefit.
+Atrovent Inhalation Solution begins to work quickly, but it may take up to 2 hours to achieve maximum benefit.

-No, there is no evidence that Atrovent Inhalation Solution is addictive.
+No, Atrovent Inhalation Solution is not considered addictive.

 Important Disclaimer